Literally speaking! Ten ideas to get ELT students talking.

 A relaxed atmosphere is crucial.
 If a classroom is quiet, play some music so that less confident students don’t feel anxious about others overhearing their conversation.
 Try some breathing exercises with the class before they start.
 Smile and give encouraging feedback.
 And think about your pairings; asking the weakest and strongest students in the class to work together may only result in the confident student dominating the conversation and the less confident student feeling inadequate.

-9. Focus on one thing at a time
+9. Focus on speaking skill at a time

-I have recently been learning how to swim front crawl more efficiently.
-I know that I need to focus on my body rotation, on looking at the lane ropes when I breathe (and not the ceiling), on engaging my core, on keeping my arms wide, on a strong catch, and on my head position when I exhale.
-If I think about all of this at the same time whilst swimming, I end up swimming more slowly.
+I learned to swim front crawl more efficiently a few years back.
+I knew that I needed to focus on my body rotation, on looking at the lane ropes when I breathe (and not the ceiling), on engaging my core, on keeping my arms wide, on a strong catch, and on my head position when I exhale.
+If I thought about all of this at the same time whilst swimming, I ended up swimming more slowly.
 When encouraging students to speak, it’s also wise to give them just one thing to focus on; their pronunciation of the recently learned vocabulary, the one single grammar point they studied that day, using only formal language, being polite, etc.

 Variety is the spice of life.
 Here are some of the activities that I used with my speaking skills class this year: role plays, information gaps, presentations, dramas, discussion questions, storytelling, find someone who, drills, interviews, speed ‘dating’ conversations, immersive activities and using pictures (describing what they see, ordering events, predicting the past and future, giving the people in the picture a voice, etc).